 The muscle-relaxing effects of Botox in both the face and other areas of the body are not permanent and patients will need regular injections to maintain the results.

 The number and frequency of treatments will vary, with some people needing fewer Botox treatments than others over the same time period.
-In Australia, Botox is available by prescription only as it can be poisonous in very high doses.
+In Australia, Botox is available through the doctor only as it can be poisonous in very high doses.

 Is Botox safe?